muhammadshaban89/learn-kubernetes/EBS-Volume-Provisioning/README.md

 * A Kubernetes version of 1.20 or greater.
 * An AWS account with access to create an IAM user and obtain an access key and secret key.
 * Create a role "ebs-csi-driver" with "AmazonEBSCSIDriverPolicy".
-* After createing EC-Instance apply security role "ebs-csi-driver" to each instance.
+* After creating EC-Instance apply security role "ebs-csi-driver" to each instance.

 **Installing Helm**